oksuzian/Production/JobConfig/ensemble/documentation/Normalizations.md

 ## ⚛️ Code Documentation: Mu2e Normalization Utility (`normalizations.py`)

-This script is a set of Python utilities designed for **particle physics analysis,** likely for the **Muon to Electron Conversion Experiment (Mu2e)**.
-It focuses on calculating the expected normalization factors (event counts) for various background and signal processes based on operational time and simulation data.
+This script is a set of Python utilities designed for normalizing a combined set of backgrounds (or known physics) contibutions for Mu2e.
+It focuses on calculating the expected normalization factors (event counts) for various background processes based on operational livetime, beam configuration/conditions and current understanding of the relative rates.

 ---